Your MakerBit projects are controlled by a media list.

 A media list is a list of URLs that point to YouTube or Google Drive videos, or any other Internet-based media.

-Also, for videos, you will need to enter the start and stop times for the part of the video that you wish to play.
+For videos, you will need to enter the start and stop times for the part of the video that you wish to play.
 If you want to pay all of it, just leave the Start and End values as they are originally displayed.

 For Google Drive videos, you have the option to "Play Offline", which is to say that the first time you play the video, it will be cached locally on your computer.
 After that, if you play the video again, you won't even need an Internet connection, because the movie data will be retrieved from storage on your own computer.

 This can also be useful in classroom situations, where you want to minimize the total load on bandwidth that can occur when many people are viewing Internet-based videos at the same time.

 However, the file size (maximum play time) of a Google drive video is limited to 25mb.

 Once you have added the URL for the video or web-page, click the blue triangle to open the configuration windows for touch sensing and turning on and off LEDs and other devices.